Table of Contents

 Explaining the “Index” Feature

-A market index represents a broad portfolio of investments with the use of weighted average mathematics to come up with the index figure, which then plays a central role in the amount of interest paid.
-The three most commonly used market indexes in the United States are the Dow Jones, the S&P 500 and the Nasdaq Composite.
+A market index represents a broad portfolio of investments that use a weighted average to come up with an index figure.
+This figure is used to calculate the returns of an indexed product.
+The three most commonly used market indexes in the United States are the Dow Jones, the S&P 500, and the Nasdaq Composite.

 Note that funds invested for the cash portion of the insurance policy do not need to be invested in the index used to calculate the interest.
 Many times, insurers invest these dollars in bonds rather than stocks.